 If you are struggling with an addiction to medication or drugs, it is important to get help as soon as possible.
 While receiving treatment to detox from medication can be difficult, it is worth it.
 With the right support, you can overcome addiction and live a healthy and happy life.

-If you or someone you know is struggling with a drug use disorder, it is important to get help right away.
+If you or someone you know is struggling with a prescription drug addiction, it is important to get help right away.
 Many resources are available for people dealing with this condition, and there is no shame in seeking out assistance.
 We can help.
-Get a free, confidential consultation: 888-965-3085
+Get a free, confidential consultation by calling 888-965-3085.